Sometimes putting things in simple language is the best way to get people to assess what they truly think about something.

 The Courts have used the commerce clause to justify this reach of power, but it is a reach.
 By setting a federal drinking age, the federal government has established that it has the power to come in and dictate to you what you can and cannot spend your money on, depending on your age.
 If the federal government can do it for alcohol, why can’t it do it for anything else?
-The answer is, it can, it just hasn’t used this power for too much yet.
+The answer is, it can.

 There is nowhere in the Constitution that Congress is given the ability to tell individuals at what age they can or cannot purchase a product—of any kind.

 Some of you may be thinking, “Come on, these laws are good.
 They have helped increase what workers get paid, stopped kids from hurting themselves with alcohol and given our elderly retirement money.”

 My response is, remember, I’m not talking about the virtues of these laws, or whether or not these laws have done good for the world.
 I’m talking about whether or not they are Constitutional.
 And quite simply, they are not.
 Hey, the states are more than welcome to offer social security, set a drinking age, or establish a high minimum wage.
 The states are not confined by the Constitution, only the federal government is.

 We encounter a problem when our federal government chooses to breach the Constitution, thereby passing arbitrary law, and in these instances effectively dictating to every citizen how much of their personal income to save, how much of their business’s income to pay their employees, and how they can or cannot spend their personal income.

 What’s to stop this power from going further?